Influencer marketing platforms

 2018.
 Influencer marketing startup Mavrck raised $5.8M

-Mavrck has raised another $5.8 million in funding, bringing its total raised to $13.8 million.
-The company describes itself as an “all-in-one” influencer marketing platform, offering a number of tools to automate and measure the process.
-Last month, Mavrck announced new features for Pinterest, where it’s now an official marketing partner.
-It also says it’s been doing more to improve measurement and detect fraud — on the fraud side, it promises to analyze a “statistically significant sample” of an Instagram account’s followers, and of the accounts that engage with their content, to determine if they’re bots.
-Customers include P&G, Godiva and PepsiCo, and the company says recurring revenue has grown 400 percent year-over-year.
+Mavrck has secured an additional $5.8 million in funding, bringing its total raised capital to $13.8 million.
+This company positions itself as a comprehensive influencer marketing platform, offering a range of tools to streamline and assess the influencer marketing process.
+Recently, Mavrck unveiled new features specifically designed for Pinterest, where it has achieved the status of an official marketing partner.
+The company has also made significant strides in enhancing measurement capabilities and combatting fraud.
+In terms of fraud detection, Mavrck pledges to analyze a "statistically significant sample" of followers of an Instagram account, as well as the accounts that engage with its content, to ascertain whether they are genuine or bots.
+Renowned companies such as P&G, Godiva, and PepsiCo are among Mavrck's clientele, and the company reports an impressive year-over-year growth of 400 percent in recurring revenue.